 How to Carry Your Baby and Prevent Flat Head Syndrome

 When carrying your baby, it’s important to minimise pressure on the back of the head.
 Because the bones in the skull are still malleable, allowing your baby to consistently rest the head in the same position can eventually cause it to become misshapen.
-This post covers some of the best ways to carry your baby in order to prevent flat head syndrome from occurring, or at least reverse its effects in the early stages.
+This post covers some of the best ways to carry your baby in order to prevent flat head syndrome from occurring or at least reverse its effects in the early stages.
+Is there just one best way to carry a baby or are there a number of ways to carry your baby safely?
+We explore the options below.

 The Back to Sleep Campaign and Flat Head Syndrome

-Ever since the Back to Sleep Campaign in the 1990s, parents have been encouraged to place their babies on the back to sleep to minimise the risk of Sudden Infant Death Syndrome (SIDS).
-While this advice is correct, the incidence of flat head syndrome has shot up as a side effect of babies spending too much times on their backs – both whilst awake and asleep.
+Ever since the Back to Sleep Campaign in the 1990s, parents have been encouraged to place their babies on their backs to sleep to minimise the risk of Sudden Infant Death Syndrome (SIDS).
+While this advice is correct, the incidence of flat head syndrome has shot up as a side effect of babies spending too much time on their backs – both whilst awake and asleep.

 Carrying your baby correctly doesn’t only help to prevent flat head syndrome.
 It also promotes the healthy development of muscles in the upper body and reduces the likelihood that your baby will develop torticollis.
 This is a condition characterised by stiffness in the neck, which in turn can increase the risk that flat head syndrome will develop.